JMuckian94/Allstar-Gyms-MS1/README.md

 #### Fonts

-For fonts I browsed Google Fonts for a good strong title and heading font as well as a font suited for detailed information.
-I chose "Bebas Neue" for my strong title font as I felt it gives headlines a punchy look.
-This pairs well with "Roboto" which I used for all paragraph text.
-Roboto is easily legible and should aid with accessibility.
+For fonts I browsed [Google Fonts](https://fonts.google.com/?preview.text=Strong&preview.text_type=custom) for a good strong title and heading font as well as a font suited for detailed information.
+I chose [Bebas Neue](https://fonts.google.com/specimen/Bebas+Neue?preview.text=Strong&preview.text_type=custom#standard-styles) for my strong title font as I felt it gives headlines a punchy, standout look.
+This pairs well with [Roboto](https://fonts.google.com/specimen/Roboto?preview.text=Strong&preview.text_type=custom) which I used for all paragraph text.
+Roboto is easily legible and should aid with accessibility as it allows for a more natural reading rhythm.